 I am Alize Roos, born in 1962 in the United States.
 I was born and raised between cultures.
 I grew up with stories and pictures and unspoken melancholy.
 I grew up in between mementos, different traditions and habits, sudden switches in language, different decorations and the smells of cooking at my grandparents house.

 My father was a ‘repatriant’: he was 23 years old when he arrived in the Netherlands from the Dutch Indies.
 He was forced to leave: the Dutch Indies were no longer safe for him due to the changing political climate.
 My parents were remigrants from the United States of America, the country where I was born.
 These tangible lines with how it was back then, as well as my being born in the USA, have coloured my life.

 I also grew up in between cultures within my family.
 Since I wasn’t aware of these cultural differences, this brought about tension and uncertainty.

-My background is broad: I completed a Clinical Pedagogics course at Utrecht University as well as some coaching courses.
+My background is broad: I completed a Clinical Pedagogics course at Utrecht University as well as some coaching and counselling courses.
 I keep up to date by doing advanced training and workshops.
 Beside this I take part in intervision and supervision groups.